 - Assess to Pre-Qualify: Use a behavioral assessment to determine if your candidates are even in the ball park.
 Using a DISC profile can elicit deeply embedded character traits that will lead to easier onboarding for a new employee.
 You will also find information that could hinder a new hire’s success.
 Think for a minute about the qualities you need for a sales role.
 You would want to know if someone is naturally extroverted.
 Many candidates can psych themselves up for an interview and pretend to be extroverted for a short time.
 But imagine how they may perform 3 weeks into the job.
 All in all, using a validated assessment will uncover the truth.

-- Design a Strengths-Based Interview: Once you’ve qualified someone has the raw abilities you’re seeking, it’s time to think about how you will direct the interview.
+- Design a Strengths-Based Interview: Once you’ve qualified someone who has the raw abilities you’re seeking, it’s time to think about how you will direct the interview.
 This is a critical error many first-time hiring manager make.
 Trusting yourself to remember all of the minute details you need to cover while moving through a fluid interview process, can easily lead you to miss vital information in the interview.
 Go into the interview with a written plan of questions designed to determine strengths and potential weaknesses—and stick to it!
-Consistency in your questions is the only way to reasonably compare multiple high potential candidates, and know who is bending the truth.
+As a result, consistency in your questions is the only way to reasonably compare multiple high potential candidates, and know who is bending the truth.